-Robin was recognized by the National Academy of Cable Programmers with 4 National Ace awards for producing as well as receiving “Producer of the Year” from the New Jersey State Cable Television Association.
-Robin also produced several award winning public affairs programs for the New Jersey Secretary of State’s Office and the 10th Annual Governor’s Awards Television program airing live from the State Theater in New Brunswick.
+Robin was recognized by the National Academy of Cable Programmers with four National Ace awards for producing as well as receiving “Producer of the Year” from the New Jersey State Cable Television Association.
+Robin also produced several award-winning public affairs programs for the New Jersey Secretary of State’s Office and the 10th Annual Governor’s Awards Television program airing live from the State Theater in New Brunswick.

 Jan Oxenberg, director/writer

 Co-sponsored by the Office of Equity and Diversity

 George Griffin, animator

 George Griffin grew up in Tennessee, studied political science at Dartmouth, and has lived in New York City since 1967.
 He apprenticed in commercial cartoon studios, drew cartoons for East Village Other and Raw and was influenced by Robert Breer, Saul Steinberg, and Stan Vanderbeek.
 He has made over 30 short films, work that is essentially experimental and personal, including self-referential cartoons, narratives, documentaries and musicals (Head, Viewmaster, Ko-Ko, A Little Routine).
 He has published flipbooks and Frames, a selection of independent animators work, and taught at Harvard, Pratt, and Parsons.
 Griffin line-produced the Emmy-winning “L’Histoire du Soldat” for PBS and directed TV commercials for Colossal Pictures.

 Kathy Rose, dancer/filmmaker

 Location Change: Life Hall 1200